-In addition, the South African Department of Mineral Resources ("DMR") informed members of South Africa's parliament in October that the government is soon expected to issue companies with licences to explore for shale gas.
-The DMR further commented that it is anticipated that technical regulations pertaining to hydraulic fracturing, would be gazetted by Government at the end of January 2015, after a final round of public consultation.
+In addition, the South African Department of Mineral Resources ("DMR") informed members of South Africa's parliament in October 2014 that the government was soon expected to issue companies with licences to explore for shale gas.

 The Board now expects that the exploration right over the acreage will be awarded in 2015.